numfocus/DISCOVER-Cookbook/CONTRIBUTING.md

-# DISCOVER Handbook Contribution Guide
+# DISCOVER Cookbook Contribution Guide

 NumFOCUS invites the community to make suggestions for improvements to the DISCOVER Cookbook.
 This guide outlines how to effectively contribute to this project.